Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

 \subsection{Validation of Shortcut Learning Detection via Induced Bias}

-\sectionref{sec:actual_utilization_of_clinically_irrelevant_factors} suggested that the model did not utilize available scanner information for plane classification.
-This section aims to validate our hypothesis: If a model does adopt a shortcut learning strategy, this behavior will be detectable via the weight space correlation analysis.
-To induce shortcut learning, we intentionally biased the training set by introducing a strong correlation between the primary classification target (fetal plane) and a clinically irrelevant factor (scanner).
-We performed data culling on the fetal dataset, discarding images such that the majority of images for each standard plane were acquired by a distinct, single scanner model.
-The final biased dataset composition is documented in \tableref{tab:num_train_sample_fetal_full_vs_bias}, illustrating the high degree of induced correlation between the two factors.
-This manipulation forces the classifier to potentially adopt a shortcut learning approach, where classifying the scanner becomes an efficient proxy for classifying the fetal plane.
+\sectionref{sec:actual_utilization_of_clinically_irrelevant_factors} suggested that the baseline models did not utilize available scanner information for plane classification.
+This section aims to validate our hypothesis: if a model does adopt a shortcut learning strategy, this behavior will be detectable via WSC analysis.
+Inspired by \citet{weng2024fast}, we derived two specific sub-datasets from the full fetal dataset: \begin{itemize} \item Balanced Dataset: We performed data culling to ensure that the number of images in each plane-scanner class pair was balanced.
+This dataset serves as a rigorous control, ensuring no correlation exists between the clinical target and the acquisition metadata. \item Induced Bias Dataset: We intentionally introduced a strong correlation between the primary classification target (fetal plane) and a clinically irrelevant factor (scanner).
+We discarded images such that the majority of images for each standard plane were acquired by a distinct, single scanner, forcing the model to potentially adopt a shortcut where recognizing the scanner acts as an efficient proxy for anatomical classification. \end{itemize}

+The composition of these datasets is documented in \tableref{tab:num_train_sample_fetal_full_vs_balanced_biased}, illustrating the contrast between the balanced control and the high degree of induced correlation in the biased set.